 TEACHER WISH LIST: Our teachers need many items the school just cannot afford.
 And in a pandemic economy, with many unexpected expenses, the needs are even greater.
 If you would like to help, please make a monetary donation, or purchase a ‘Wish List” item as a holiday gift to the school.
 You can make your donation online or mail your check or item to the school at 725 Mickler Road, Jacksonville, FL 32211.
 You may also drop off your donated item(s) at the front office.
 Click HERE to view the wish list.

 CORPORATE GIFTS AND MATCHING DONATIONS: We are so grateful to have the support of local businesses, corporations and foundations.
 Many companies will match your personal donation.
 Speak with your Human Resources office today.
 Become our ambassador and help us gain support for our school!

 LEGACY GIFTS : Leave a lasting legacy through a memorial or honorarium gift to the school.
 This is a special way to honor a loved one, a family or an organization.

 PLANNED GIVING: Remember us in your will and make a significant contribution to the ongoing success of our school.
 Real Estate, Securities and stock gifts are other ways you may choose to donate to Morning Star School.

-Please call our Development Office at (904) 722-8529 or email email@example.com to discuss how you can help Morning Star School continue serving children with learning disabilities in Northeast Florida.
+All donations are tax-deductible as allowed by law.
+Please call Maria Johnson, our Director of Development at (904) 962-5080 or email email@example.com to discuss how you can help us continue to serve children with learning differences in Northeast Florida.
+Thank you!